mitre/hipcheck/site/content/install/_index.md

 To build Hipcheck from source, you'll need:

 - A Rust toolchain: see the [official Rust installation instructions](https://www.rust-lang.org/tools/install)
+- The `protoc` compiler: see the [installation instructions](https://grpc.io/docs/protoc-installation/)

 If you _only_ want to build from source without configuring the build in any way, you can use `cargo install` to install Hipcheck into a Cargo0-specific